Cloud expansion will increase opportunities for data democracy in 2021

 For one, that means enabling self-service analytics.
 Employees need to be able to access data independently as needed, and that means giving them the platform and the power to interact with data sources as and when.
 However, it’s not sufficient to let employees connect to a data source and start pulling findings on their own; they need a standardised approach.

-In most cases that will mean improved data literacy programmes that offer employees the context and tools, they need to understand how to interact with and interpret data, helping them to treat, communicate and use data correctly.
+In most cases that will mean improved data literacy programs that offer employees the context and tools, they need to understand how to interact with and interpret data, helping them to treat, communicate and use data correctly.
 For most organisations that are only starting out on their data culture journey, this is simply a case of providing employees with the basics to ensure that people understand the principles of how to read, handle and examine data.
 Over time, these basics will form the basis of a more sophisticated, mature data culture.

-Revolut-ions per second
+Revolutions per second

-A company that is embracing data democratisation is digital banking alternative, Revolut.
+A company that is embracing data democratisation is the digital banking alternative, Revolut.
 The UK fintech knows exactly how important data is to its success and reputation.
 It is an extremely data-driven company, maintaining around 800 dashboards and running around 100,000 SQL queries on a daily basis across the organisation.

 By embracing analytics and implementing an improved data management foundation, Revolut was able to unlock the true value of its data.
 Queries that used to take hours are now completed in seconds, enabling self-serve data analytics for all employees across all business functions.
 This is despite data volumes increasing 20x over the past twelve months.

 The company wanted to ensure everyone has access to the data they need for their daily work in a simple and efficient manner.
-On top of this, the data science team uses the central database as a single point of truth, from which it can download real-time extracts and insights from at any time.
+On top of this, the data science team uses the central database as a single point of truth, from which it can download real-time extracts and insights at any time.

-Revolut can now optimally analyse large datasets spanning several sources to assist in fraud detection, improving customer satisfaction and financial reporting.
+Revolut can now optimally analyse large datasets spanning several sources to assist in fraud detection, improving customer satisfaction, and financial reporting.

 Data openness in healthcare